Alex Johnston (rugby league): 2017

 In round 1 of the 2017 season, South Sydney fullback, Greg Inglis suffered what was deemed to be a season-ending injury to his anterior cruciate ligament (ACL) in the club's 18–34 defeat by the Wests Tigers.
 In round 2, Johnston was named at fullback for the club's clash with the Manly-Warringah Sea Eagles.
 Johnston scored two tries in the position in his sides' 18–38 win at Brookvale Oval.
 On 14 June he re-signed with the South Sydney club until the end of the 2020 season.
-On 2 July he scored five tries against Penrith to be the first Sourhs player since Nathan Merritt in 2011 to achieve five tries in a match.
+On 2 July he scored five tries against Penrith to be the first Souths player since Nathan Merritt in 2011 to achieve five tries in a match.
 In round 21, Alex Johnston was switched back to fullback after poor performances by Souths who were on a three-game losing streak.
 He scored an amazing try in South Sydney's 32 - 18 loss against Canberra.
 He then went on to score six tries in his next three games and was the leading try scorer with 2 rounds to go.
 However, against the New Zealand Warriors in round 24, Johnston injured his hamstring as he was scoring a try in the 36 - 18 win.
 He was ruled out for the rest of the season, with South Sydney losing their last two matches.
 Johnston finished season 2017 with him playing 22 matches and scoring 22 tries, the second highest tryscorer that year.